Fed policymakers closer to rate hike, but inflation doubts remain: minutes

-WASHINGTON Several voting Federal Reserve policymakers judged a rate hike would be warranted "relatively soon" if the U.S. economy continued to strengthen, according to the minutes of the Fed's September policy meeting released on Wednesday.
+WASHINGTON (Reuters) - Several voting Federal Reserve policymakers judged a rate hike would be warranted "relatively soon" if the U.S. economy continued to strengthen but doubts on inflation remained, according to the minutes of the Fed's September policy meeting released on Wednesday.

 The minutes of the Sept.
-20-21 meeting, at which the U.S. central bank held rates steady, also showed the depth of the divide at the Fed over timing.
+20-21 meeting, at which the U.S. central bank held rates steady, also showed the depth of division over timing.

-"Several members judged that it would be appropriate to increase the target range for the federal funds rate relatively soon if economic developments unfolded about as...expected," the Fed said in the minutes.
+"Several members judged that it would be appropriate to increase the target range for the federal funds rate relatively soon if economic developments unfolded about as ... expected," the Fed said in the minutes.

-Seventeen policymakers participated at the September policy meeting, of whom 10 had a vote.
-In the minutes, both voting members and the wider group were divided on how much longer they should allow the labor market and inflation to improve before raising rates.
+Seventeen policymakers participated at the September meeting, of whom 10 had a vote.
+In the minutes, both voting members and the wider group were divided on how much more they can allow the labor market to strengthen before raising rates.

+Some believe that with the United States already near full employment, inflation could rise too quickly if the Fed waits too long.

-The minutes also said "it was noted that a reasonable argument could be made either for an increase at this meeting or for waiting for some additional information on the labor market and inflation."
+The minutes said "it was noted that a reasonable argument could be made either for an increase at this meeting or for waiting for some additional information on the labor market and inflation."

 U.S. stocks rose slightly following the release of the minutes, while yields on U.S. government debt pared earlier gains.